samj786/NCVPRIPG-AutoEval/README.md

 8. Scores are calculated and saved to `finaloutput.csv`.

 ## Note
-This script is designed for a specific use case and may require modifications for different table formats or image types.
+- This script is designed for a specific use case and may require modifications for different table formats or image types.
 Adjustments to thresholds and post-processing logic might be necessary for optimal performance on varied datasets.

+- **To see demo, you can go to the sub_optimized colab file, where we have demonstrated the working of the pipeline on a single image.
+Upload the image and Model answer files from demo-req folder and run the cells to see the results.**

 ## References